liyuxiao2/liyuxiao2/README.md

 ## 👋 Hi, I'm Liyu Xiao

-I'm a Computer Science student at McMaster University and an upcoming Software Engineering Intern at Qoherent.
-I'm passionate about building tools that solve real problems, whether it's helping merchants manage rentals or using AI to plan injury recovery workouts.
+I'm a Computer Science student at McMaster University and a Software Engineering Intern at Qoherent.
+I'm passionate about building tools that solve real problems and that saves time for people.

 ---

 ### 💼 Some Cool Stuff I’ve Done 😎

 **Software Engineering Intern @ Qoherent (May 2025 – Aug 2025)**
-*Excited to build cutting-edge systems that push the boundaries of AI and hardware.*
+- ML/Full stack
+- Radio classification models 📡

 **Product Design Intern @ Yíká (Mar 2025 – May 2025)**
-- Built dashboards using **Next.js** for rental tracking and merchant item management
-- Developed **calendar-based availability systems** and **real-time tracking features**
+- Designed UI interfaces🎨

 ---